 Ability to serve the public and fellow employees with honesty and integrity in full accord with the letter and spirit of BrowardCounty's Ethics and Conflict of Interest policies.

 Ability to establish and maintain effective working relationships with the general public, co-workers, elected and appointed officials and members of diverse cultural and linguistic backgrounds, regardless of race, color, religion, age, gender, ethnicity, disability, sexual orientation, marital status or political affiliation.

 REQUIRED EXPERIENCE AND TRAINING

-A Master's Degree in Library Science from a college or university accredited by the American Library Association; two (2) years experience in professional library work.
+A Master's Degree in Library Science or equivalent Master's degree in a program accredited by the American Library Association; one (1) year full time professional library experience; or two (2) years full time para-professional library work.